sadeq220/docs/microservice/README.md

 > starting with microservices allows you to get used to the rhythm of developing in a microservice environment.
 > It takes a lot, perhaps too much, discipline to build a monolith in a sufficiently modular way that it can be broken down into microservices easily.

+additionally, Microservices’ main benefit, is enabling parallel development by establishing a hard-to-cross boundary between different parts of the system.
+In theory, Microservice architecture is not necessary if Modular Monolith with enforced clear boundaries is viable.
+In practice, establishing clear boundaries in Monolithic application is very hard and the parts will become extremely tightly coupled to each other.

 ---
 Some approaches help to adopt microservice architecture easily:
 - DDD aggregate pattern